GaurangTandon/gaurangtandon.github.io/_posts/2021-12-06-rust-aoc-day5.markdown

 `nom` is a [Rust crate](https://docs.rs/nom/6.2.1/nom/macro.named.html) for fast parsing of byte data.
 As we can see in [this commit](https://github.com/timvisee/advent-of-code-2021/commit/ef75c85f2621e570494f69755717ea1db2db0a15), using nom significantly sped up the code.
 How does it make this difference?

 The original code had three `split_once` calls and several `unwrap` and `parse` calls.
 Even in `--release` mode, the compiler cannot optimize away the safety checks and the bounds checks in these calls (see godbolt sample here).

+### TODO

+So this is that blog I never ended up finishing.